colorjs/color-space/README.md

 **An open collection of 162 color spaces.**

 Web, print, film, broadcast, photo, art, human vision, science, history.
-Convert any space to any other with one small, consistent API and conventional ranges.
-Every space carries provenance and an independent conformance anchor; metadata and references included.
+Convert any space to any other with one small, consistent API.

 **[Interactive atlas →](https://color-space.io/)**